Pay As You Earn (PAYE)

 If your financial affairs are more complex (eg you’re self-employed or have a high income) you may pay Income Tax and National Insurance through Self Assessment.
 You’ll need to fill in a tax return every year.

-Income Tax is usually taken from interest on savings and investments automatically.
+Income Tax is no longer automatically taken from interest on savings and investments.